OpenShift Routing - Traffic is not distributed between pods

 omc get IngressController -n openshift-ingress-operator

-In OCP, the default Ingress Controller uses HAProxy as reverse proxy technology.
+In OpenShift, the default Ingress Controller uses HAProxy as its reverse proxy technology.

 Collect the application Namespace inspect

-Since the issue is limited to a particular application, we need to collect and analyze data from its specific Namespace.
+Since the issue is limited to a specific application, we need to collect and analyze data from that specific Namespace.

-The command oc adm must-gather does not collect data from all Namepsaces, but only from the following ones:
+The command oc adm must-gather command does not collect data from every Namepsaces.
+By default, it only collects information from the core OpenShift cluster namespaces such as:

 • default